corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/cordapp-custom-serializers-checkpoints.md

 If a CorDapp encounters an exception during the checkpoint process, it may need a custom serializer to make a class serializable.

 {{< warning >}}
+**IMPORTANT**

-This is an unsupported advanced feature for use when a class cannot be serialized and cannot be avoided.
-Care needs to be taken when modifying CorDapps when custom checkpoint serializers are present.
+* This is an unsupported advanced feature for use when a class cannot be serialized and cannot be avoided.
+It should be avoided unless there is no other choice.
+* You must take care when modifying CorDapps when custom checkpoint serializers are present.
 Avoid removing or renaming a custom serializer needed to deserialize a checkpoint.
 It is best to modify CorDapps containing custom checkpoint serializers when no checkpoints are present.
 {{< /warning >}}

 ## Before you begin